 And that's just one example.
 Do all of your employees understand the importance of updating their firewalls, shredding sensitive documents, or spotting phishing scams?

 These scary scenarios might sound obvious for any CEO, CTO, or CFO.
 However, the average person probably wouldn't think twice about most of them.
 That's why it's critical that each member of the team is fully educated and trained on proper printer security protocol.

 Your organization might have the best in-house IT team on the planet.
-However—unless your team members are also verified print security experts—even they can only go so far in assessing your business' print security levels.
+But unless your team members are also verified print security experts, even the best can only go so far in assessing your business' print security levels.